 Less catastrophic but disruptive during a stay.
 Often hair and soap scum in shower drains, sometimes lint in laundry waste.
 Jet or snake clears.

-- Priority response window guaranteed within 90 minutes for emergency calls, even at peak season
+- Priority response for emergency calls, with expectations agreed in advance for peak season

 - Annual or semi-annual preventative audit per unit covering flexi hoses, HWU age, drain camera survey, sealant inspection